teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-upgrade-downgrade-kubectl-helm.md

 # Requirements:

-- homebrew available on macOS
+- Homebrew available on macOS
-- chocolatey available on Windows
+- Chocolatey available on Windows
-- Ubuntu is preferred Linux distro
+- At least ubuntu 16.04

 # Installing, upgrading and downgrading kubectl on your computer